NataGildry/DevOps_tasks/Lecture_6/README.md

 ### 1. Install and Configure Nginx from Official Repository

-To install and configure the Nginx web server, follow these steps:
+Install and configure the Nginx web server:

 ```bash
 sudo apt update